-In this section we will recognize when to use a hypothesis test or a confidence interval to compare two populations or to investigate a treatment effect for a categorical variable.
-It is important to determine if a study involving two proportions is an experiment or an observational study.
-We will also learn to describe the sampling distribution of the difference between proportions as well as draw conclusions about a difference in population proportions from a simulation.
+- Recognize when to use a hypothesis test or a confidence interval to compare two population proportions or to investigate a treatment effect for a categorical variable. - Determine if a study involving two proportions is an experiment or an observational study. - Describe the sampling distribution of the difference between two proportions. - Draw conclusions about a difference in population proportions from a simulation.